erudio-sro/TCPDF/README.md

 * Layers and object visibility.
 * PDF/A-1b support.

+### Erudio updates:
+* font variant: small-caps
+* no tcpdf link
+* enable non breakable space on demand
+* only subset of fonts
+* do not print header/footer by default
+* allow setting align and valign together
+* allowing line larger than maxwidth
+* Output method returns bool
+* Fixed column count on first row on table
+* Some new methods - MultiCellCount, RotatedText,HTMLCell,WordWrap
+* Few new signing helper methods

 ### Third party fonts:

 This library may include third party font files released with different licenses.